Infrastructure, Transport, Regional Development and Local Government Portfolio Overview

 - Department of Infrastructure, Transport, Regional Development and Local Government www.infrastructure.gov.au;

-The Hon Anthony Albanese MP is the Minister for Infrastructure, Transport, Regional Development and Local Government.
-Mr Albanese is assisted in his role by the Hon Gary Gray AO MP as the Parliamentary Secretary for Regional Development and Northern Australia.
+The Department of Infrastructure, Transport, Regional Development and Local Government (the Department) is accountable to the Minister for Infrastructure, Transport, Regional Development and Local Government, the Hon Anthony Albanese MP, the Parliamentary Secretary for Western and Northern Australia, the Hon Gary Gray AO MP and the Hon Maxine McKew MP, Parliamentary Secretary for Infrastructure, Transport, Regional Development and Local Government.

-The Department provides policy advice to the Minister and Parliamentary Secretary and undertakes policy and regulatory functions and the delivery of administered items on behalf of the Government.
+The Department provides policy advice to the Minister and Parliamentary Secretaries and undertakes policy and regulatory functions and the delivery of administered items on behalf of the Government.

-CASA's primary function is to conduct the safety regulation of civil air operations in Australia and the operation of Australian aircraft overseas, while AMSA is the national safety agency responsible for maritime safety, protection of the marine environment and aviation and marine search and rescue.
+AMSA is the national safety agency responsible for maritime safety, protection of the marine environment and aviation and marine search and rescue.
 The ATSB's primary function, to improve aviation, marine and rail safety, is underpinned by the Transport Safety Investigation Act 2003 (TSI Act).
+CASA's primary function is to conduct the safety regulation of civil air operations in Australia and the operation of Australian aircraft overseas.

-Further details on the goals, operations and operating environments of the Department, CASA, AMSA and ATSB can be found in the agency specific sections of the PBS and on the respective agency websites.
+Further details on the goals, operations and operating environments of the Department, ATSB, AMSA and CASA can be found in the agency specific sections of the PBS and on the respective agency websites.

-CASA, AMSA and ATSB report directly to the Minister within their areas of responsibility, with the Department oversighting the policy context in which these agencies operate on behalf of the Minister.
-CASA and AMSA both have close linkages with the ATSB.
+ATSB, AMSA and CASA report directly to the Minister within their areas of responsibility, with the Department oversighting the policy context in which these agencies operate on behalf of the Minister.
+AMSA and CASA both have close linkages with the ATSB.

-A list of Portfolio agencies, including agencies which are outside the scope of the PBS, will appear in the Department's 2008-09 Annual Report.
+A list of portfolio agencies, including agencies which are outside the scope of the PBS, will appear in the Department's 2009-10 Annual Report.